 There is a third alternative for your filter configuration which allows you to set up a filter address of your own choice without having to implement an external forward mechanism.
-In this case you create a bounce filter with an individual filter address of your choice.
-Make sure that in the DNS record of the domain used in your filter address, the MX record points to your server hostname like yourdomain.com.
-IN MX 10 openemm.domain.com.
+In this case you create a bounce filter with an individual filter address of your choice, like reply@yourdomain.com.
+Make sure that in the DNS record of the domain used in your filter address, the MX record points to the filter server like

+'''

+MX

+yourdomain.com.
+IN

+10

+openemm.domain.com.

+'''